Forrests-Remastered-Projects/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a specific language used to retieve specific info/data from databases.
+Relational Databases are multiple databases with shared info/tables that are related to eachother

 - [ ] Why do tables need a `primary key`?

+Primary Keys are essential so that columns are unique

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+There has to be a .join table that connects 2 tables together.

 ## Minimum Viable Product